vblanco20-1/vulkan-guide/docs/chapter-5/memory_transfers.md

 With this new mesh loading code, you will have great performance even uploading meshes that are tens of millions of triangles.

-All the logic for copying data is done for meshes, so its time to continue with textures.
+All the logic for copying data is done for meshes, so it's time to continue with textures.